 - Rather than shaking hands, Thai locals will “wai,” or place their folded hands to their chest and bow their heads slightly.
 “This is a more hygienic way to greet people,” Henry said.

-- Acknowledging local customs, like learning simple Thai phrases, can go a long way. “[You can say] ‘khob khun’ (thank you) and ‘sawasdee’ (hello) and end them with ‘ka’ if you’re female and ‘krub’ if you’re male,” explained Henry.
+- Acknowledging local customs, such as learning simple Thai phrases, can go a long way. “[You can say] ‘khob khun’ (thank you) and ‘sawasdee’ (hello) and end them with ‘ka’ if you’re female and ‘krub’ if you’re male,” Henry said.
 “The end particles ‘ka’ and ‘krub’ depend on your gender, not the gender of the person with whom you’re speaking.”

 - Business within Thailand is largely conducted in Thai.
 “If you want to do business with Thai companies, especially in a sector like manufacturing, you usually need local language support,” Henry said.